6

 "I am racking my brain to figure out what it tastes like and there's nothing I know that I can compare it with.
 I cannot figure it out.
 And yet, it's good!"

-3. Community friendships and relationships
+5. Community friendships and relationships

-Speaking of friendships, we've started many conversations and forged many friendships because of our front yard.
+We've started many conversations and forged many friendships because of our front yard.

 We have helped build other gardens on Trumpet Circle and in the community.
 We have given away tomatoes, herbs, squashes, and pumpkins to our neighbors left and right to us.